Types Of Acne Scars

 Spotting or blotching of the skin may seem unrelated to acne, but pigmentation irregularities can be caused by blemishes both early and later in life.
 These marks may appear lighter or darker than the surrounding skin as a result of melanin production during healing.

 A condition marked by persistent redness, erythema occurs when capillaries near the skin’s surface become permanently damaged or enlarged.

 Each type of acne scar responds better to specific treatments.
-During your visit with our New York dermatologists, we will carefully assess your scarring and help you choose the option or combination of options that will produce the smooth and attractive skin you desire.
+During your visit with our dermatologists, we will carefully assess your scarring and help you choose the option or combination of options that will produce the smooth and attractive skin you desire.